KuhlTime/bachelor-thesis/content/03_capabilities.md

 #### Version 4

-This version should introduce some authentication process to access the data.
+This version should introduce some authentication process to protect the data from any unauthorized person to be accessed.

 <!-- Map Feature -->
 <!-- Search -->